Repetitive Strain Injury Claims

 Do I need to pay to make a claim?

-True Solicitors handle all occupational dermatitis claims on a No Win, No Fee basis, meaning that there are no upfront costs to pay.
+True Solicitors handle all repetitive strain injury claims on a No Win, No Fee basis, meaning that there are no upfront costs to pay.

 We offer a free initial, no obligation assessment of your case.
 Contact us on 0344 854 7000 or submit your details via our online enquiry form and we’ll call you back.